Argiope argentata: Habitat and distribution

 Argiope argentata are native to areas of Southern California.
 It is also found southwards as far as Argentina and Chile.
 As a spider that is attracted to dry and humid environments, it thrives on the prickly-pear plants of Southern California.
 This spider is not typically found in Europe, or in places with seasons that involve cooler temperatures.
-This spider is relatively abundant in its specified areas and can oftentimes be found with little effort.
+This spider is relatively abundant within its distribution.
 Argiope argentata are commonly seen and photographed by hikers in Southern California and the Andes Mountains.

 Hunting and diet

 Hunting

 Argiope argentata follows a distinct sequence of steps when capturing, killing, and ultimately eating its prey.
 The first step is localization of the prey, for which the spider’s vibration receptors are critical.
 The second step is immobilization of the prey which involves two steps: wrapping and biting.
 The second step consists of either a long or short bite depending on the type of prey.
 The third step is transportation, which involves carrying the prey back to where the spider was alarmed of its presence.
 In the fourth and final step before feeding, the spider manipulates the orientation of the prey so that it is in the proper positioning for the spider to consume.